JavierJF/SignalLibrary/README.md

 ##Summary

-A C++11 based signal/slot library.
-First part of a future Functional/Reactive C++ Framework.
+A C++14 signal/slot library.
+Part of a Functional/Reactive C++ Framework.
 The main goal is to offer a pure Standard based signal/slot library, that cover all the fundamental necessities of this concept.

 Also we want to offer some key features that are not so easy to found implemented